gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * `FileCollectionDependency.registerWatchPoints()` is deprecated.
 This method is intended only for internal use and will be removed in Gradle 4.0.
 You can use the new `getFiles()` method as a replacement, if required.
 * The `@OrderSensitive` annotation and the `TaskInputFilePropertyBuilder.orderSensitive()` methods are deprecated and will be removed in Gradle 4.0.
 For classpath properties, you should use the `@Classpath` annotation instead.

+### The Gradle GUI

+The [Gradle GUI](userguide/tutorial_gradle_gui.html) has been deprecated and will be removed in Gradle 4.0.
+Consider using an IDE with support for Gradle e.g. Eclipse, IntelliJ or NetBeans instead.

 ## Potential breaking changes

 ### BuildInvocations model is always returned for the connected project